zarfix123/zarfix123/README.md

-# Hi there! 👋  I'm a junior at Mira Costa High School, passionate about technology, cybersecurity, and music.
+## I'm a junior at Mira Costa High School, passionate about technology, cybersecurity, and music.

 ### 🏆 Some kind of cool stuff I've done:
 - GSEC/GFACT